ddka22/altia-mtb-example-psoc6-multiindustry/README.md

 4. After programming, the application starts automatically.

-5. Observe the TFT display transitions between different screens that showcase Altia GUI designs you can create for different industries.
+5. Press button SW2 to transition between the different screens that showcase Altia GUI designs you can create for different industries.

 ## Debugging